SKGleba/enso_ex/README.md

 	- "Recovery did NOT return 0" - press CROSS.

 ### "dual nand"
- - You can use the SD's partitions instead of EMMC's partitions by holding START at boot.
+ - You can use the SD's os0 partition instead of EMMC's os0 partition by holding START at boot.
  - If an error happened the user will need to confirm that he is aware of it by pressing the correct key:
 	- "Error reading GC-SD" - press TRIANGLE.
 	- "Incorrect SD magic (not SCE magic)" - press CIRCLE.